-I left home at 4 a.m. on Feb.
-17 to meet with friends and catch a bus to the Forward on Climate Rally in Washington, DC.
-Six chartered buses left Ithaca, NY soon after 5 a.m, filled with people willing to endure a long day and unusually bitter weather to protest the Keystone XL Tar Sands Pipeline.
+I left home at 4 a.m. to catch a bus to the Forward on Climate Rally in Washington, DC.
+Six chartered buses left Ithaca, NY soon after 5 a.m on Feb.
+17, 2013, filled with people willing to endure a long day and unusually bitter weather to protest the Keystone XL Tar Sands Pipeline.
 The rally was supported by 168 environmental groups, from Sierra Club and 350.org to Indigenous Environmental Network, Hip Hop Caucus, and New Yorkers against Fracking.

 These women know that industries and governments out to grab resources will destroy lives and lands.
 They know what happens when an ecosystem is destroyed by avarice.
 They know we must stand together and say no to the oil and gas industry before it’s too late.